Skip to content

 Sidecar pattern

 Run Bleep as a sidecar next to your application.
-Point the application at the Bleep proxy:
+Since Bleep uses DNS redirect, configure the application container to use the Bleep container as its DNS server:

-# In your application container, set proxy env vars:
+# In your application container, point DNS at the Bleep container:

 Environment Variables